jfbrennan/retchful/README.md

 ```

 ## Installation
 Just copy the 39 lines of source code and do whatever you need to do.
-It is ES6, so you'll probably want to transpile and it makes use of `fetch`, `Promise`, `URL`, and `URL#searchParams`, so you may want to polyfill.
+It is ES6, so you'll probably want to transpile and it makes use of `fetch`, `Promise`, `URL`, and `URLSearchParams.append`, so you may want to polyfill.
 You should definitely minify and compress!
 CDN version coming.